Azure/iotedge/edge-modules/api-proxy-module/readme.md

 |:--:|
 | ![](images/set_env_var_no_local_registry3.png) |

-# Replacing completly the API-proxy-module configuration
+# Replacing completely the API-proxy-module configuration
-The template provided is mainly for prototyping and ease of used.
-More avdanced application will need more customization options.
+The template provided is mainly for prototyping and ease of use.
+More avdanced applications will need more customization options.
 To that effect, it is possible to:
 1. Replace the default configuration in real time:
     a.
 Create your own configuration
     b.
 Copy the text and convert it to base64
     c.
 Past it as a desired property inside the API-PROXY twin:

 ![](images/change_config.png)

 2. Replace the default configuration when nginx starts up:
 This is possile by generating a new API proxy image and replacing the configuration: edge-modules\api-proxy-module\templates\nginx_default_config.conf